ghostdevv/fw-fanctrl-revived-gnome-shell-extension/README.md

 ## Differences from joax/fw-fanctrl-gnome-shell-extension

-This extension is spiritual successor to [joax/fw-fanctrl-gnome-shell-extension](https://github.com/joax/fw-fanctrl-gnome-shell-extension) as the author was unfortunately unavailable.
+This extension is spiritual successor to, and inspired by, [joax/fw-fanctrl-gnome-shell-extension](https://github.com/joax/fw-fanctrl-gnome-shell-extension) as the author was unfortunately unavailable.
 The differences we currently have is supporting Gnome 47+, and the control is in quick settings rather than the